A/N: Warning for graphic violence.

 “And who are you?”
 Kieran asked, scowling at Roman.

 “We’re doing introductions in the middle of a jailbreak?
 Really?”
 Roman asked.
-He rolled his eyes and dipped into a low bow.
+He rolled his eyes and dipped into a mock bow.
 “Roman Hallisey, then, at your service.”

-They continued back they way they came.
+Roman led them back the way they came.
 When they neared the bridge, Roman said, “Maebhe, get Ivey’s gun ready.”

 “She has a gun?”
 Kieran asked.
 “She doesn’t know how to use a gun!”